EMMA: End-to-End Multimodal Model for Autonomous Driving: Experiments

 \subsubsection{Driving on the nuScenes Dataset}

-The nuScenes dataset~\citep{caesar2020nuscenes} offers a comprehensive autonomous vehicle sensor suite for evaluation.
-It consists of 1,000 scenes, each spanning 20 seconds, and includes information from 6 cameras, 5 radars, and 1 LiDAR that collectively provide 360-degree coverage in the field of view.
-The dataset is fully annotated with 3D bounding boxes across 23 classes and 8 attributes.
-In our experiments, we follow the standard protocol for planning evaluation: predict the next 3 seconds of future driving actions based on 2 seconds of historical data.
-We measure the planning quality with L2 errors at 1-, 2- and 3-second time horizons, aligning with established baseline methods.
+In our experiments, we follow the standard protocol of nuScenes for planning evaluation: predict the next 3 seconds of future driving actions based on 2 seconds of historical data.
+We measure the planning quality with L2 errors at 1-, 2- and 3-second time horizons, aligning with established baseline methods, in particular BEV-Planner~\citep{li2024bevplanner}.